preshathakkar/cs203-winter-2015/labs/lab07.md

 # lab 7

-# lab 7.1: implement the insertion sort algorithm
+# lab 7.1: Insertion Sort

+Implement the insertion sort algorithm.

-# lab 7.2: implement the merge sort algorithm
+# lab 7.2: Merge Sort

+Implement the merge sort algorithm.

-# lab 7.3: implement the quicksort algorithm
+# lab 7.3: Quick Sort

+Implement the quick sort algorithm

-# lab 7.4: Modify `Reader.java` such it it reads in data from a text file of any size and performs word count
+# lab 7.4: Reader

+Modify `Reader.java` such it it reads in data from a text file of any size and performs word count on the body of text.